-This is a very rare cut of Lamb.
+This is a very rare cut of lamb.
 Normally it is cut into individual bone in lamb chops, and it’s very rare to find it available as a boneless roast.
-In terms of quality, it is on a par with the Rack of Lamb with the added benefit of being meatier.
-Easy to cook, simple to slice and serve, this is a truly sophisticated delicacy worthy of a Michelin star on its own.
+In terms of quality, it is on a par with the rack of lamb with the added benefit of being meatier.
+Easy to cook and simple to slice and serve, this is a truly sophisticated delicacy worthy of a Michelin star on its own.

 Product will ship frozen

 The lamb is sourced from Northern California, which with its temperate climate and proximity to the ocean, we believe rivals the famous coastal lamb of France.

 Once again, we’ve solved an age-old problem!
 The lamb loin is an exquisite cut of meat, hugely popular in Europe, but also probably the most difficult roast to slice and serve.
 Even with the knife skills of a D’Artagnan, it will drive you to drink, and you’ll leave 30% of the meat on the bone to boot.

 Voilà!
 Since the bone is the problem, we got rid of it!
 To do this, we split the saddle in half into two separate loins.
 Then we remove the bones while leaving the loin in one piece.
 Now you have what we consider to be a masterpiece that will not only rival the rack of lamb, but for many, surpass it in elegance.